Climate Change and the Indian River Lagoon

 Environmental Impacts

-Effects from climate change can co-vary, i.e., a physical change in one system can cause changes in other systems in variable, difficult-to-predict ways.
-For example, the increasing heat content in our estuarine and ocean waters has effects among all of the categories below.
-The geophysical sciences underlying changes in our climate are well-summarized in reviews such as USGCRP (2018)NOAA (2020), and NASA (2025).
-Please see these and citations on other pages for decades of cumulative research findings.
+Effects from climate change can co-vary, i.e., a change in one system can cause changes in connected systems in ways that are difficult to predict.
+For example, the increasing heat content in estuarine and ocean waters affects all of the categories below.
+The impacts of climate change as well as the underlying geophysical mechanisms are well-summarized in reviews such as IPCC (2019), Dahlman and Lindsey (2020), National Climate Assessment (2023) and various sections of NASA (2025).
+These and over 100 citations on other pages contain decades of findings and informed recommendations to reduce impacts to our lands, waters, and communities.

 Hotter temperatures